 - 2.4 In practice the stages of HRA shown in the table run together.
 For instance, at screening stages it is useful to identify strategic or spatial issues in the LDP that may result in impacts on Natura 2000 sites.
-This allows for the opportunity for these impacts to be avoided early on in the plan preparation process, by seeking alternative approaches or locations for growth. - 2.5 If the local planning authority determines, with the agreement of statutory bodies, that the LDP is not likely to have significant effects on European sites it may proceed without further reference to the HRA process. - 2.6 If it is determined that further HRA is required the next steps are likely to include the need for additional information on the proposals and policies of the LPD1. - 2.7 This stage of the HRA will be looking for ways that any significant effects can be avoided or mitigated against.
+This allows for the opportunity for these impacts to be avoided early on in the plan preparation process, by seeking alternative approaches or locations for growth. - 2.5 If the local planning authority determines, with the agreement of statutory bodies, that the LDP is not likely to have significant effects on European sites it may proceed without further reference to the HRA process. - 2.6 If it is determined that further HRA is required the next steps are likely to include the need for additional information on the proposals and policies of the LDP. - 2.7 This stage of the HRA will be looking for ways that any significant effects can be avoided or mitigated against.
 In order for the LDP to proceed it would have to be shown that this is possible.
 Where significant effects are identified it may be possible to mitigate against site specific impacts using 'conventional' mitigation measures.
 This includes measures to prevent disturbance, use further appropriate assessment, setting planning obligations or conditions.
 If such an approach is shown to be necessary it will be essential to explicitly state this in the LDP. - 2.8 For strategic issues, where the impacts can not be identified on a site specific basis, it may be necessary to include a specific policy in the LDP to mitigate or avoid the potential for impact.
 This may be particularly where the implementation will require a more detailed level of assessment.

-1 This will need to be confirmed through consultation with CCW to determine the method for the further assessment, as well as more detail on the Natura 2000 sites and their sensitivities.
+&lt;sup>1 This will need to be confirmed through consultation with Natural Resources Wales to determine the method for the further assessment, as well as more detail on the Natura 2000 sites and their sensitivities.

-- 2.9 It is necessary for the outcomes of the HRA to be discussed and agreed with CCW and ideally consensus reached on the conclusions of the HRA.
-A response to the draft of this report from CCW is included as Appendix 10.
-Input from Environment Agency Wales would also be useful where habitats are reliant on a constant water source. - 2.10 This version of the HRA screening report is a revised version of the March 2012 version.
-Minor changes have been made to reflect CCW's comments received during the consultation period on the Deposit LDP.
-A schedule of changes to the HRA resulting from these comments is shown in Appendix 12. - 2.11 It should be highlighted here that a HRA at this level does not preclude the need for subsequent appropriate assessment at a more site specific level if identified as necessary when seeking planning permission.
+- 2.9 It is necessary for the outcomes of the HRA to be discussed and agreed with Natural Resources Wales (NRW) and ideally consensus reached on the conclusions of the HRA.
+A response to the draft of this report (which was issued during consultation on the draft plan in 2011) from NRW (then CCW) is included as Appendix 10. - 2.10 This version of the HRA screening report is a revised version of the March 2012 version.
+Changes have been made to reflect NRW's comments received during the consultation period on the Deposit LDP.
+A schedule of changes to the HRA resulting from these comments is shown in Appendix 12.
+Furthermore, this version also takes into account further changes made to the plan by the Council as a result of the LDP Examination Inspector's findings. - 2.11 It should be highlighted here that a HRA at this level does not preclude the need for subsequent appropriate assessment at a more site specific level if identified as necessary when seeking planning permission.